 Big Data is going through Gartner’s “trough of disillusionment”.
 Endless articles espouse why big data is a fad, doesn’t matter or is failing.

 Whether a deal is $50m or $1bn; the dynamics are the same.
 A surprise email from a prominent acquirer expressing strong interest in a “strategic deal that could benefit both parties.”.
-Navigating this to a closed deal brings all the expected benefits: confidentiality, being “bought not sold”, the ability achieving a strategic price, and leverage with other buyers (“we are under offer, you need to move fast”).

-If we were a prospective client, evaluating whether or not to hire a particular M&A advisory firm, here are 5 questions we would pose
+If we were a prospective client, evaluating whether or not to hire a particular M&A advisory firm, here are 5 questions we would pose.

 At the height of the 2000 bubble, the scramble to buy promising early-stage businesses sent the price per employee through the stratosphere, to $10m+ at the peak.
 That meant a 20-person business, just getting market traction, could be valued at $200m.
 In hindsight, it was “insane”.
-Today this “insanity” is happening again.